MicrosoftDocs/connected-spaces/articles/web-app-insights-summary-pages.md

 # View the summary pages on the Analytics page in Dynamics 365 Connected Store

-You can [use the **Analytics** page](web-app-get-insights.md) in the Microsoft Dynamics 365 Connected Store web app to get insights on your store.
-This article describes how to view summary pages for any skill (Shopper analytics, Display effectiveness, or Queue management).
+You can [use the **Analytics** page](web-app-get-insights.md) in the Microsoft Dynamics 365 Connected Store web app to get insights on your retail store.
+This article describes how to view summary pages (available from the **Analytics** page for any skill (Shopper analytics, Display effectiveness, or Queue management).

+## View the summary pages

 To view the summary page with additional visualizations for any skill, select the blue arrow to the right of the skill.